What’s New With Alter Bridge’s Mark Tremonti: The Interview

 Yes, I’ve had a signature model now for 16 years or so

 Morley Pedals, T-Rex Pedals, D’Addario Strings that’s about it.

 What string gauge are you using on your guitar?

 The gauges are all over the place.
-Each of my guitars has a piece of tape on the back that has the listing of the guitar gauge because we use so many tunings the guitar gauges’ strings are all over the place but if I’ve got a guitar at home I’m just writing on or playing on I use on the E, A and D string I the strings from a set of 11’s and G, B, E and I’ll use a set of 10’s
+Each of my guitars has a piece of tape on the back that has the listing of the guitar gauge because we use so many tunings the guitar measures’ strings are all over the place but if I’ve got a guitar at home I’m just writing on or playing on I use on the E, A and D string I the strings from a set of 11’s and G, B, E and I’ll use a set of 10’s

 Nice!
 And D’Addario strings how do you like them?
 I’m kind of new with D’Addario.
 They came standard on my Ovation and my Rusty Cooley RC7.
 Do you think that D’Addario is a premier product?
-I mean I know you’re endorsed by them but I just started using them.
+I mean I know you’re endorsed by them, but I just started using them.
 They seem pretty nice.

 Yes, you know someone told me a long time ago that there are only three string manufacturing plants and there’s a bunch of companies that use them.
 To my knowledge, I should probably study this more and experiment with it more, but I don’t think there’s a huge difference between string companies, to be honest with you.
-I heard there’s some new fancy string out that has a lot more definition and shelf life going, but I don’t know what that is.
+I heard there’s some new fancy line out that has a lot more definition and shelf life going, but I don’t know what that is.
 I’ve just been so used to D’Addario’s for so long.
 You know I played Blue Steel’s when I was younger, they all seem the same to me, I don’t know.

 Do you have any advice to any of your fans that are starting to play guitar up and coming that want to hit the instrument and start playing the instrument for the first time?
 Do you have any advice for them?